VulpesDust/voxel_core_gui_util/README.md

 <img src="icon.png">

-# GUI Util - Мод для движка VoxelCore
+# GUI Util - Mod for VoxelCore Engine

 GUI Util is a utility for working with interfaces as objects.
 It is a dependency for other mods developed for the VoxelCore engine.